express-ts/create-npack-app/CONTRIBUTING.md

 ### Interactivity

 We prefer to add interactivity to the command line interface rather than add configuration flags.
 For example, `npm start` will attempt to run with port `3000` by default, but it may be busy.
-Many other tools fail in this case and ask that you pass a different port, but Create React App will display a prompt asking if you’d like to run the app on the next available port.
+Many other tools fail in this case and ask that you pass a different port, but Create Npack App will display a prompt asking if you’d like to run the app on the next available port.

 Another example of interactivity is `npm test` watcher interface.
 Instead of asking people to pass command line flags for switching between test runner modes or search patterns, we print a hint with keys that you can press during the test session to instruct watcher what to do.
-Jest supports both flags and interactive CLI but Create React App prefers long-running sessions to keep user immersed in the flow over short-running sessions with different flags.
+Jest supports both flags and interactive CLI but Create Npack App prefers long-running sessions to keep user immersed in the flow over short-running sessions with different flags.

 ### Breaking the Rules